WWRL: Early history (1926–1963)

 Founded by radio enthusiast William Reuman, doing business as Woodside Radio Laboratory, WWRL signed on at midnight on August 26, 1926, from a studio and transmitter located in his home at 41-30 58th Street in Woodside, Queens.
 It originally broadcast on 1160 kHz.
 In its first year of operation, WWRL broadcast live musical performances, usually from Reuman's friends and neighbors.
 Among them were Astoria singer Ethel Zimmerman, who would later achieve stardom as Ethel Merman.

 WWRL began operations during a chaotic period when most government regulation had been suspended, with new stations free to be set up with few restriction.
 Following the reestablishment of government control by the formation of the Federal Radio Commission (FRC), the new regulators issued a series of temporary authorizations beginning on May 3, 1927, with WWRL at first continuing to be assigned to 1160 kHz, which a month later was changed to 1120 kHz.
 Stations were also informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WWRL, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
 WWRL was assigned to 1500 kHz, sharing this frequency with three other regional stations.

 In 1927, Reuman had begun selling commercial airtime to local merchants, and in 1929 incorporated as the Long Island Broadcasting Corporation.
 With the slogan "The Voice of Queens County," WWRL began to broadcast programs in Italian, German, French, Polish, Hungarian, Slovak, and Czech, as well as English.

-Following implementation of the 1941 North American Regional Broadcasting Agreement the station again changed its frequency, first to 1490 kHz on April 29 that year, then within the year to the 1600 kHz, where the station remains to this day.
-In 1951 the station's city of license changed from Woodside to New York City.
+Following implementation of the 1941 North American Regional Broadcasting Agreement the station again changed its frequency, first to 1490 kHz on April 29 that year, then within the year to 1600 kHz, where the station remains to this day.
+Initially the 1600 kHz assignment had a timeshare partner, WCNW, however in 1942 that station moved to 1190 kHz, which meant WWRL could now operate with unlimited hours.
+In 1951 WWRL's city of license changed from Woodside to New York City.
 Most programs on the station were oriented towards Hispanic and Black listeners, and Greek, Syrian, Irish, Ukrainian, Russian, and Scandinavian shows also joined the schedule.
 By decade's end, WWRL had a 24-hour broadcast day primarily in Spanish.
 Leading black disc jockeys joined the station, including Tommy Smalls (known as "Dr. Jive") and Hal Jackson.